Database-Systems-Project-5510/group-project1/README.md

 Group Members: Victoria Armour, Adam Brinegar, Morgan Carlton, Mia Fowler, Bryan Ketchie, Sawyer Strickland, and Anna Trent

-Crave on Campus is an app that functions as an on-campus food delivery services who drivers are students of the university and whose customers are student, faculty and staff of the university.
-The app function acts similarly like GrubHub and DoorDash, however it’s campus controlled.
-Our team’s scope is to add a rating systems to the database, to control and track ratings of restaurants and delivery drivers.
+Crave on Campus is an app that functions as an on-campus food delivery service whose drivers are students of the university and whose customers are students, faculty, and staff.
+The app concept is like GrubHub and DoorDash, however it's campus controlled.
+Our team’s scope is to add a rating system for drivers and restaurants to the database, to add and review ratings of restaurants and delivery drivers.
 To start we will be using a database that is on loan from “Mavericks” from UNC Charlotte (Dhananjay Arora, AkshayBabu, Sumit Kawale and Prashant Madaan).
+Our team will be adding tables to the database where the new rating tables will be stored.
+Then our team will create queries to pull data from to review ratings.

 ## Index
 * [Use Case for Rating Systems](#use-case-for-rating-systems)